Galway Plate Preview, Tips, Runners & Trends

 • Court Cave (0 Wins from 6 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Clarcam in 2018, winning for Gordon Elliott at odds of 33/1 under the guidance of Mark Enright.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 4 winning favourites in the race.
-Ahead of the 2026 Galway Plate, why not head over to the best racing tipster page to see what the tipsters are backing today?
+Whilst we wait for the 2026 Galway Plate, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
 If you are interested in other races at the Galway racecourse, then why not read our blog for the Galway Hurdle?

 Route to the Galway Plate

-Many trainers will target races to use as prep races before coming to the Galway Plate.
+Many trainers target races as preparation for the Galway Plate.
 These are the races which the recent winners ran in before coming here:

 InfoLast Race